Nice0Man/JavaServerOS/README.md

 ## Features

 - **Server**: The main server component responsible for handling client connections and processing their requests.
-- **Client Handling**: Each client connection is managed by a separate thread to enable concurrent request processing.
+- **test.Client Handling**: Each client connection is managed by a separate thread to enable concurrent request processing.
 - **Record Database**: Provides functionality for accessing and manipulating records stored in a flat file.
 - **Supported Operations**: The server supports operations such as reading, deleting, adding, and updating records.